cuDisc/cuDisc/README.md

 You will need a NVIDIA GPU to use cuDisc.

-To get the code, clone this repository to your machine.
+To get the code, clone this repository to your machine or download one of the releases.
 To compile the source files successfully, the line

     CUDA_HOME = /usr/local/cuda-12.0